aleszu/congress-api/README.md

 * Save results into a JSON file.
 * Convert JSON files into CSVs.
 * Stack all CSVs into one master CSV.
 * Open the master CSV, filter down by senators and by date, then click through to the URLs of each senator's statement on Comey.
-* Add a new column to the CSV titled "Gist" and manually rank these responses according to what the *L.A.
+Rank these manually by adding a column titled "Gist" and using what the *L.A.
 Times* used: *Willing to let the investigation play out, Noncommittal, Expressed concerns, Calls for a special prosecutor or investigation, No public statement.*

 # Make Congress API call through the command line